 Professor Sir Mike Stratton, Director of the Wellcome Trust Sanger Institute, says: “Advances in genomics have led to a rapid increase in the availability of drug targets, providing enormous opportunity but also posing the problem of how we best convert this new knowledge into medicines.
 The challenge we now address is to identify those new targets with the greatest relevance to human disease which, in turn, will undoubtedly increase the speed and efficiency in which new medicines can be developed.”

 Professor Dame Janet Thornton, Director of the European Bioinformatics Institute, says: “Maximising our use of ‘big data’ in the life sciences is critical for solving some of society’s most pressing problems.
 This collaboration gives us an opportunity to translate this complex information into biomedical discoveries.
 As biology becomes increasingly data-driven, pre-competitive collaborations such as the Centre for Therapeutic Target Validation have become crucial for improving efficiencies, driving down costs and providing the best opportunities to deliver beneficial results.”

-Wellcome Trust Genome Campus, Hinxton, Cambridge, CB10 1SD, UK
+EMBL-EBI, Wellcome Genome Campus, Hinxton, Cambridgeshire, CB10 1SD, UK

 Policy regarding use